-All domestic commercial vessels will be required to have a Certificate of Operation by 2016.
-The Certificate of Operation identifies the kinds of operations and areas(s) of operation for one or more vessels.
+All domestic commercial vessels are required to have a Certificate of Operation.
+The Certificate of Operation identifies the kinds of operations and area(s) of operation for one or more vessels.

 Certificate of Operation will normally be issued for five years to a person, or business, who can demonstrate competency and capacity in relation to the safe operation of domestic commercial vessels.
-The competency and capacity requirements are based on the certificate holder having a safety management system meeting the current National Standard for Commercial Vessels (NSCV) Part E. This will be incrementally introduced during the three year transition period to 2016.
+The competency and capacity requirements are based on the certificate holder having a safety management system meeting the current National Standard for Commercial Vessels (NSCV) Part E. This will be incrementally introduced.

 Commercial Leisure Craft are vessels that permit members of the public to enjoy boating without having to own a boat.